genomicsclass/book/pages/bioc1_geneset_1.md

 ![plot of chunk unnamed-chunk-12](figure/bioc1_geneset_1-unnamed-chunk-12-1.png)

 Note that the top ten does not show the X and Y chromosomes as highly expressed as we expected.
 The logic for using a rank based (robust) test was that we do not want one or two very highly expressed genes to dominate the gene set analysis.
-However, although low rank based tests are very useful at protecting us from false positive they come at the cost of low low sensitive (power).
+However, although low rank based tests are very useful at protecting us from false positive they come at the cost of low sensitivity (power).
 Below we consider less robust, yet generally more powerful approaches.

+<a name="ttest"></a>

 If we are interested in gene sets with distributions that shift to the left (generally more under expressed genes) or the right (generally more over expressed genes) then the simplest test we can construct simply compares the average between the two groups.
-A very simple summary we can construct to test for mean shits is to average the t-statistic in gene set <http://www.ncbi.nlm.nih.gov/pubmed/?term=20048385>.
-Basically for let G be the index of genes in the gene sets and define:
+A very simple summary we can construct to test for mean shifts is to average the t-statistic in gene set <http://www.ncbi.nlm.nih.gov/pubmed/?term=20048385>.
+Let G be the index of genes in the gene sets and define:

 $$
 \bar{t}=\frac{1}{N} \sum_{i \in G} t_i
 $$

-Note that under the null hypothesis that the genes in the gene set are not differentially expressed, then these $$t$$ have mean 0.
-If they t-statistics are independent of each other (later we will learn approaches that avoid this assumption) then $$\sqrt{N} \bar{t}$$ has standard deviation 1 and are approximately normal:
+Note that under the null hypothesis that the genes in the gene set are not differentially expressed, these $$t$$ have mean 0.
+If the t-statistics are independent of each other (later we will learn approaches that avoid this assumption) then $$\sqrt{N} \bar{t}$$ has standard deviation 1 and are approximately normal:

 $$
 \sqrt{N} \bar{t} \sim N(0,1)
 $$

-Here is a qq-plot of these summary
+Here is a qq-plot of these summaries

 ```r
 avgt <- sapply(gsids,function(i) sqrt(length(i))*mean(tt[i]))